ZeroarcSoftware/megawizard/README.md

 #### Optional
 **onStepChanged(currentStep)** - function to call after a step is changed.
 Argument is the current step.
 Called before onEnter and onExit hooks.

+**onStepWillChange(currentStep)** - function to call before a step is changed.
+Argument is the current step.

 **onComplete()** - function to call when complete button is clicked on last step.
 No arguments.
 Called before onExit hook.

 **prevButtonText** - global text override to display for previous button.
 Default is "Previous".